hfrahmann/HFCardCollectionViewLayout/README.md

 # HFCardCollectionViewLayout
 The HFCardCollectionViewLayout provides a card stack layout not quite similar like the apps Reminder and Wallet.

+Features:

+- Many options, also within the InterfaceBuilder
+- Flip animation to have a backview
+- Move/Order the cards
+- Simple integration (only set the Layout class in the CollectionView)

 ![Screenshot](https://raw.githubusercontent.com/hfrahmann/HFCardCollectionViewLayout/master/ReadmeAssets/Screenshot.png)
 ![Screenplay](https://raw.githubusercontent.com/hfrahmann/HFCardCollectionViewLayout/master/ReadmeAssets/Screenplay.gif)